grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

 ## The backend and the patch

+*And now for the actual hair-pulling:*

-To tell a little bit about this Ruby backend: it's written in Sinatra, it runs on a bunch of puma servers and has a bunch of background workers for longer running jobs.
+There once was a Ruby backend; it's written in Sinatra, it runs on a bunch of puma servers and has a bunch of background workers for longer running jobs.
 It's nothing too out of the ordinary, except that the puma servers ran out of memory on September 10th, 2018.
 It caused a partial outage, but nothing too bad.
-The next day an engineer was assigned to the problem and naturally he had a choice to make: investigate the problem for a couple of weeks and fix it or patch it.
+The next day an engineer was assigned to the problem and naturally he had a choice to make: investigate the problem for a couple of weeks and fix it, or patch it.
 At the time it was rather busy, so we decided to patch it.
 We introduced [a gem](https://github.com/schneems/puma_worker_killer) that would restart our puma servers every hour to free up memory.

 ![bloat](/img/1/5.png)

 We were however aware that we still needed to do some actual research in how this could've happened.
-On December the 14th of the same year a small investigation occurred in which we concluded that it wasn't leaking memory.
-The gem was working fine, so the incentive to further investigate this issue was not a thing and we closed the issue.
+On December the 14th of the same year a small investigation occurred in which we concluded that our little Ruby backend wasn't leaking memory.
+The gem was working fine, so the incentive to further investigate this issue was not a focus point any more and we closed the issue.

-Christmas 2018 happened, which was pretty good.
+Christmas 2018 happened, which was a pretty good Christmas if you asked me.
 New years eve came around and eventually it became 2019.
-Valentine's day and the Easter bunny came around as well and when the weather in the Netherlands finally started to look fine, a new version of puma was being released on June 25th 2019.
-Because of this newer version – and you guessed it – our restarting patch became incompatible so we had to remove it.
+Valentine's day and the Easter bunny came around and when, on June 25th 2019, the weather in the Netherlands finally started to look fine, a new version of puma was being released.
+Because of this newer version – and you guessed it – our restarting patch became incompatible, so we had to remove it.
 After a deploy we figured that we still hadn't fixed the actual memory issue, so we reverted back to the older version including our patch.
 This is what that looked like from a memory point of view:

 ![bloat](/img/1/6.png)